rust-lang/book/second-edition/src/ch20-02-multithreaded.md

-Let’s start by creating a channel in `ThreadPool::new` and holding the sending side in the `ThreadPool` instance, as shown in Listing 20-16. `Job` is a struct that doesn't hold anything for now, but will be the type of item we’re sending down the channel:
+Let’s start by creating a channel in `ThreadPool::new` and holding the sending side in the `ThreadPool` instance, as shown in Listing 20-16. `Job` is a struct that doesn’t hold anything for now, but will be the type of item we’re sending down the channel:

 <span class="filename">Filename: src/lib.rs</span>